ERumor/weather_app/README.md

 **Features:**

 - **Splash Screen:** Standard Splash Screen with the app logo, but purple in color to match the overall design.
+Beautiful transitions between application screens.
 - **Weather Screen:** Display weather in the city by geolocation.
 The weather display is also a general picture of the current weather.
 Sunset, sunrise, minimum and maximum temperature.
 Contains localization of the application, in English the temperature in fahrenheit, in Russian in Celsius.
 - **Pick City Screen:** Select a city from the city list or search for a city and display the weather in that city.
 There is also a high probability to find the name of the city in the opening list of cities.